Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory

 is a geometric quotient and is also a principal $ \PGL(N, \CC) $-bundle. \end{cor} Let's turn the discussion above into a definition. \begin{defn} Let $ (X, H) $ be a polarized projective scheme.
-Let $ x $ be an element in the numerical $ K $-theory $ N(X) $.
+Let $ x $ be an element in the numerical Grothendieck group $ N(X) $.
 The projective scheme $ M_H(X, x) $ is called the Gieseker moduli space of $ H $-semistable sheaves on $ X $ with numerical class $ x $.
 The quasi-projective scheme $ M_H^s(X, x) $ is called the Gieseker moduli space of $ H $-stable sheaves on $ X $ with numerical class $ x $. \end{defn} \begin{rmk} As discussed before, the moduli space $ M_H(X, x) $ may be empty.
-If we choose $ x = -1 = -[\cO_X]$ in $ N(X), $ then the moduli space $ M_H(X, -1) $ is empty for an obvious reason.
-This perhaps is a hint that we should consider moduli spaces of semistable complexes of coherent sheaves such that $ M_H(X,-1) $ would then consist of the 2-term complex $ 0 \to \cO_X $ concentrated in degree $ -1 $ and $ 0. $ \end{rmk} Under some situations, the two moduli spaces $ M_H(X, x) $ and $ M_H^s(X, x) $ coincide.
-We first examine a trivial example. \begin{ex} Let $ X = \pt. $ Then $ N(X) = K(X) = \ZZ. $ Since $ \dim \pt = 0, $ a numerical polynomial $ P $ of degree zero in $ \QQ[z] $ is a constant, i.e., $ P(z) = n $ for some integer $ n. $ The Hilbert polynomial of coherent sheaves on $ X $ (i.e., finite-dimensional vector spaces) descends to an inclusion
+If we choose $ x = -1 = -[\cO_X]$ in $ N(X), $ then the moduli space $ M_H(X, -1) $ is empty for an obvious reason. \end{rmk} The following is a trivial example. \begin{ex} Let $ X = \pt. $ Then $ N(X) = K(X) = \ZZ. $ Since $ \dim \pt = 0, $ a numerical polynomial $ P $ of degree zero in $ \QQ[z] $ is a constant, i.e., $ P(z) = n $ for some integer $ n. $ The Hilbert polynomial of coherent sheaves on $ X $ (i.e., finite-dimensional vector spaces) descends to an inclusion

 In other words, fixing an element $ x $ in $ K(\pt) $ is the same as fixing a constant numerical polynomial $ P $ in $ \QQ[z]. $ Choose $ P(z) = n \geq 0 $.
-Note that every vector space is $ r $-regular for any integer $ r $ for a trivial reason.
+Note that every vector space is $ m $-regular for any integer $ m $ for a trivial reason.
 Then the scheme $ \Quot_\pt(\CC^n, n) $ parametrizes surjective linear maps